Dr-EljanNajafov/Soft-and-Tender/README.md

 ### Prerequisites

-Outline the prerequisites needed to set up and run the project:
+Outline the prerequisites needed to set up and run the project

 - Java JDK 8 or later
 - Apache Maven